Transforming a SaaS Brand to Unlock Growth and Acquisition

 The Solution

-In 2021, I spearheaded a full rebrand and website redesign at LabStats.
-The goal wasn’t just aesthetics, it was to create a flexible design system that worked seamlessly across product, marketing, and sales.
-I started with the foundation: a new logo.
-Sketched by hand, it went through hundreds of explorations before we landed on a mark that felt both modern and enduring.
+In 2021, I led a full rebrand and website redesign.
+This wasn’t just about making things look pretty—it was about creating a flexible design system that could work across product, marketing, and sales.
+I started with the basics: a new logo.
+I sketched hundreds of ideas by hand before landing on a mark that felt modern, yet enduring.

 The Impact